INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Sources
 -------

 This is a list.
-One project can have multiple items of data.
+One project can have multiple items of data, as we may use multiple sources of information to populate one project spreadsheet.
 One item of data is defined as:

 .. datadictionary::
    :schema: project.json